 Dismissal: The student is permanently dismissed from the University.
 Dismissals are noted on a student’s permanent transcript as “Dismissal: Violation of Honor System.”
-This sanction is not eligible for sanction reduction.

 Executive Board: Honor Council members designated to adjudicate a case appropriate for an expedited sanction, and who will use the Sanctioning Guidelines in making a recommendation of sanction to the Dean.
-Typically, the Executive Board includes the Honor Council’s faculty chair, a student co-chair (undergraduate or graduate as appropriate), and the Executive Director.
+Typically, the Executive Board includes the Honor Council’s faculty chair, a student representative (undergraduate or graduate as appropriate), and the Executive Director.

-In Violation: A student is In Violation of the Honor System if that student has been found by the Honor Council to have committed an act of academic dishonesty by violating a standard of conduct..
+In Violation: A student is In Violation of the Honor System if that student has been found by the Honor Council to have committed an act of academic dishonesty by violating a standard of conduct.
 Such acts include, but are not limited to, plagiarism, unauthorized collaboration, and cheating.
 More details about specific offenses are given in the Standards of Conduct, The Honor System, Section III.

 The Level One Letter of Censure sanction for which the student is eligible for sanction reduction with the successful completion of a sanction reduction plan.